 Making a report is different from filing a complaint.
-When the Civil Rights & Title IX Coordinator receives a report of prohibited conduct, the Civil Rights & Title IX Coordinator will offer supportive measures to a Complainant, inform the Complainant of the availability of supportive measures with or without the filing of a complaint, and explain the process for filing a complaint
+When the Civil Rights & Title IX Coordinator receives a report of prohibited conduct, the Civil Rights & Title IX Coordinator will offer supportive measures to a Complainant, inform the Complainant of the availability of supportive measures with or without the filing of a complaint, and explain the process for filing a complain iii.
+Investigative resolution a.
+Investigation requested in complaint filed by Complainant or Civil Rights & Title IX Coordinator.